nginxinc/kubernetes-ingress/docs-web/installation/building-ingress-controller-image.md

 * [OpenSSL](https://www.openssl.org/), optionally, if you would like to generate a self-signed certificate and a key for the default server.
 * For NGINX Plus, you must have the NGINX Plus license -- the certificate (`nginx-repo.crt`) and the key (`nginx-repo.key`).

-Although the Ingress controller is written in golang, golang is not required, as the Ingress controller binary will be built in a Docker container.
+Although the Ingress Controller is written in golang, golang is not required, you have the option to build the Ingress Controller in a Docker container.

 ## Building the Image and Pushing It to the Private Registry

 We build the image using the make utility and the provided `Makefile`.
-Let’s create the controller binary, build an image and push the image to the private registry.
+Let’s create the Ingress Controller binary, build an image and push the image to the private registry.

 1. Make sure to run the `docker login` command first to log in to the registry.

    If you’re using Google Container Registry, make sure you’re logged into the gcloud tool by running the `gcloud auth login` and `gcloud auth configure-docker` commands.

-1. Clone the Ingress controller repo:
+1. Clone the Ingress Controller repo:
     ```
     $ git clone https://github.com/nginxinc/kubernetes-ingress/
     ```